mitmath/18335/README.md

 ### Lecture 6 (February 16)

 The SVD decouples a linear system of equations by _diagonalizing_ the coeffient matrix A. Solving and analyzing a diagonal system is easy because we can calculate all the unkowns independently.
 However, computing the SVD of A can be fairly expensive on a computer.
-It is usually cheaper to _triangularize_ A and then solve be forward or backward susbstitution.
+It is usually cheaper to _triangularize_ A and then solve with forward or backward susbstitution.
 * Gaussian elimination (without pivoting) triangularizes A with sequences of elementary row operations.
 * In matrix form, elementary row operations are equivalent to left multiplication by structured lower triangular matrices.
-Inverting these transformations yeilds the factorization A = LU, where L is lower triangular and U is upper triangular
+Inverting these transformations yields the factorization A = LU, where L is lower triangular and U is upper triangular
 * After computing A = LU, solving Ax = b requires two triangular solves.

 Unfortunately, solving Ax = b by LU factorization in floating point arithmetic is terrifically unstable.
 In practice, it is necessary to introduce special row/column permutations during Gaussian elimination, which lead to _pivoting_ strategies.